Ghalastic/Turtlesim-Packages-ROS-Noetic-ROS-Foxy/README.md

 rosmsg show geometry_msgs/Twist
 ```
 ####
-- the output should be the 3 linear components and the 3 angular components needed to define this message type:
+- The output should be the 3 linear components and the 3 angular components needed to define this message type:
 ####
 ![geom](https://github.com/user-attachments/assets/5aab369e-ff36-4775-8c9c-4bade0550651)
 ####